postgresml/postgresml/pgml-dashboard/content/blog/how-to-improve-search-results-with-machine-learning.md

 !!!

-!!! note

-If you're watching your database logs, you'll notice the first time a model is used there is a "Model cache miss".
-PostgresML automatically caches models in memory for faster predictions, and the cache is invalidated when a new model is deployed.
-The cache is also invalidated when the database is restarted or a connection is closed.

-!!!

-The model is predicting values close to 1 where there was a click, and values closer to 0 where there wasn't a click.
+The model is predicting values close to 1 where there was a click, and values closer to 0 where there wasn't one.
 This is a good sign that the model is learning something useful.
-We can also use the `pgml.predict` function to make predictions on new data, and this is where things actually get interesting in online search results with PostgresML.
+We can also use the `pgml.predict()` function to make predictions on new data, and this is where things actually get interesting in online search results with PostgresML.

-### Ranking Search Results with Machine Learning
+### Ranking search results with PostgresML

 Search results are often computed in multiple steps of recall and (re)ranking.
 Each step can apply more sophisticated (and expensive) models on more and more features, before pruning less relevant results for the next step.
 We're going to expand our original keyword search query to include a machine learning model that will re-rank the results.
 We'll use the `pgml.predict` function to make predictions on the title and body rank of each result, and then we'll use the predictions to re-rank the results.